University of Southampton: Admissions

 In terms of average UCAS points of entrants, Southampton ranked 25th in Britain in 2023.
 The university gives offers of admission to 84.0% of its applicants, the 6th highest amongst the Russell Group.

 According to the 2017 Times and Sunday Times Good University Guide, approximately 15% of Southampton's undergraduates come from independent schools.
 In the 2016–17 academic year, the university had a domicile breakdown of 72:7:21 of UK:EU:non-EU students respectively with a female to male ratio of 53:47.
+60.5% of international students enrolled at the institution are from China, the highest proportion out of all mainstream universities in the UK.

 Rankings and reputation

-In the 2023 international university rankings, Southampton ranked 78th (QS World University Rankings) and 108th (Times Higher Education World University Rankings).
+In the 2025 international university rankings, Southampton ranked 151-200th (Academic Ranking of World Universities) and 115th (Times Higher Education World University Rankings).
 The 2022 Round University Ranking ranked Southampton 72nd globally, and the 2022 CWTS Leiden Ranking placed Southampton 85th worldwide.
 The 2021 U.S. News & World Report ranks Southampton 97th in the world and 11th in the UK.

 Southampton was originally awarded Bronze ("provision is of satisfactory quality") in the 2017 Teaching Excellence Framework, a government assessment of the quality of undergraduate teaching in universities and other higher education providers in England.
 The Bronze award was appealed by the university, however it was rejected by the HEFCE in August 2017.
 In response, the university's Vice Chancellor, Christopher Snowden, claimed the exercise was "devoid of any meaningful assessment of teaching" and that "there are serious lessons to be learned if the TEF is to gain public confidence."
 Enrollment into the exercise was voluntary and institutions were made aware of the metrics used before agreeing to be assessed by the TEF.
 In January 2018, the university confirmed that it would re-enter the TEF believing that it would benefit from changed evaluations that would benefit Russell Group universities.
 In 2018, Southampton was awarded Silver by the Teaching Excellence Framework Panel.
+In the 2023 TEF assessment, the university maintained its overall Silver rating.

 The Guardian ranked the university at number 1 in the UK for Civil Engineering and Electronic and Electrical Engineering in 2020.

 In the 2021 Research Excellence Framework (REF), which assesses the quality of research in UK higher education institutions, Southampton is ranked 17th by GPA and 16th for research power (the grade point average score of a university, multiplied by the full-time equivalent number of researchers submitted).